NearNodeFlash/NearNodeFlash.github.io/docs/guides/rbac-for-users/readme.md

 # RBAC for Users

-This document shows how to create a kubeconfig file with RBAC set up to only allow viewing resources.
+This document shows how to create a kubeconfig file with RBAC set up to restrict access to view only for resources.

 ## Overview

-RBAC (Role Based Access Control) sets what operations a user or service can perform on a list of kubernetes resources.
+RBAC (Role Based Access Control) determines the operations a user or service can perform on a list of Kubernetes resources.
 RBAC affects everything that interacts with the kube-apiserver (both users and services internal or external to the cluster).
-More information about RBAC can be found in the kubernetes [***documentation***](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
+More information about RBAC can be found in the Kubernetes [***documentation***](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).

-User access to a kubernetes cluster is defined through a kubeconfig file.
+User access to a Kubernetes cluster is defined through a kubeconfig file.
 This file contains the address of the kube-apiserver as well as the key and certificate for the user.
 Typically this file is located in `~/.kube/config`.
-When a kubernetes cluster is created, a config file is generated for the admin that allows access to all resources in the cluster.
+When a kubernetes cluster is created, a config file is generated for the admin that allows unrestricted access to all resources in the cluster.
 This is the equivalent of `root` on a Linux system.

-The goal of this document is to create a new kubeconfig file that only allows read access to kubernetes resources.
+The goal of this document is to create a new kubeconfig file that allows view only access to Kubernetes resources.
 This kubeconfig file can be shared between the HPE employees to investigate issues on the system.
 This involves:

 - Generating a new key/cert pair for an "hpe" user
 - Creating a new kubeconfig file